eloquent/phony/doc/index.md

 *Note that all supplied callbacks will be called in the same invocation.*

 *This method supports reference parameters.*

+*This method supports [mock handle substitution].
+Any mock handles in `$arguments` are equivalent to the mocks themselves.*

 *See [Invoking callables].*